 We believe that the dedication and talent of our employees is critical for our business, and retention of employees and recruitment of new employees are among our top priorities.
 As part of our retention strategy, we are committed to offering employees salaries and performance-based bonus.
-In addition, we have established [•] Share Option Scheme to allow key staff to share in the profits from our operation.
+In addition, we have established Pre-IPO Share Option Scheme to allow key staff to share in the profits from our operation.

 We plan to expand our workforce by the end of 2013 to approximately 680 and to continue to devote significant resources to our recruitment efforts.
-We focus on recruiting and training new college graduates and on attracting and recruiting experienced game development personnel from the industry.
+We focus on attracting and recruiting experienced game development personnel from the industry.
 We have established a training program specifically to train entry-level hires.